barnacker/i3-workstation-config/README.md

 ```sh
 $ sudo apt-get install system-config-lvm
 ```
-Then install on your partition
+Then setup your virtual partitions and install Ubuntu on that.

 ##Install i3
 ```sh